drkameleon/ante/content/docs/types.md

 menu: main
 ---

+Ante has an algebraic type system with refinement types.
+In other words, Ante supports sum types (tagged unions), product types, as well as types with an added boolean condition.

 Types in Ante are lexically distinct from identifiers.
 All user-defined types are in the form `[A-Z][A-Za-z]*`, and all other types are in the forms described below.